Darrell Powers: Early life

-Powers graduated from high school and took a machinist course in a vocational school in Norfolk.
-There he befriended Robert 'Popeye' Wynn, and the two went to work in the shipyards in Portsmouth, Virginia after finishing the course.
-When they found out that they were about to be frozen to the jobs, they went to sign up for the Army.
+After Powers graduated from high school, he took a machinist training course at a vocational school in Norfolk, Virginia.
+It was there he befriended Robert 'Popeye' Wynn.
+After completing the course, both went to work in the Norfolk Naval Shipyard.
+When they found out their work was going to be deemed critical to the American war effort, preventing them (even if they wanted to fight), from leaving for the duration of the war, the pair decided to join the US Army.
 Powers enlisted on 14 August 1942, at Richmond, Virginia.

-Powers' nickname "Shifty" originated from his basketball days and his ability to be 'shifty' on his feet.